egeozin/webtomd/README.md

 See IMPLEMENTATION_PLAN.md for architecture and roadmap details.

+## Contributing

+See CONTRIBUTING.md for setup and workflow.
+Please also review CODE_OF_CONDUCT.md and SECURITY.md.

+## License

+MIT — see LICENSE.

 ## Demo

 Run the included demo script to try common flows and produce sample outputs in `demo_outputs/`: